 Rating: 4 out of 5

-It loses a point for beta/pilot status (features may change without notice), SOQL-only data access (no CRUD operations for records), and metadata deployment bugs that appear across multiple open issues.
-The requirement for Salesforce CLI pre-authentication adds friction compared to servers that handle auth inline.
+It still loses a point for overall beta/pilot status (the server as a whole remains subject to Beta Services Terms), SOQL-only data access (no CRUD operations for records), and metadata deployment bugs across multiple open issues.
+The Salesforce CLI pre-authentication requirement adds setup friction.

 Category: Developer Tools